Amancio D'Silva: Life

 He was born in Bombay (now Mumbai), India, to Goan parents.
 He took up guitar in his teens, influenced by American jazz guitarists such as Charlie Christian and Wes Montgomery whom he heard on the radio, and soon began performing with local jazz groups.
 By his early 20s he had formed his own group, including saxophonist Braz Gonzalvez and pianist Anacleto Naronha, and toured around India.
 He met his future wife Joyce, an Irish-born teacher, in Simla.
 He gained such a reputation as a musician that Gayatri Devi, the Maharani of Jaipur at the time and an ardent jazz lover, became his benefactor and bought him his first quality guitar, a Gibson.

 In 1967, he travelled to London with his family, primarily to seek medical treatment for his son Stephano.
 He and Joyce had two other children, Maria and Francesca.
 He worked as a cleaner, and also as a musician at the "Prospect of Whitby" pub and at the Spanish Garden Club in the West End, and began living in Ealing.
-Jonathan Miller introduced him to record producer Dennis Preston, who set up a collaboration between D'Silva and leading British musicians Don Rendell and Ian Carr.
+Jonathan Miller introduced him to record producer Denis Preston, who set up a collaboration between D'Silva and leading British musicians Don Rendell and Ian Carr.
 This resulted in the EMI album Integration...introducing Amancio D’Silva, which received critical acclaim as a unique fusion of jazz and Indian music styles.